cristaloleg/awesome-manifesto/README.md

   - no insulting environment, respectful trolling
 - [ ] 'coding rockstar'
   - it is a demotivation, not an inspiration
-- [ ] if you're on the vacations - specify date range
+- [ ] if you're on the vacations - specify a date range
   - it'll be easier to find someone else or postpone the question
 - [ ] FAQ for newcomers
   - 30-day plan with all stuff that they should accomplish
 - [ ] document solved and unresolved problems
-  - teammembers will be aware of some problems and it will be resolved much faster
+  - team members will be aware of some problems and it will be resolved much faster

 ### Meetings
 - [ ] I can skip if I'm out of scope